muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 discrete homogeneous collections can be represented just as a **Lot** plus a plain unary type cast in the form of a **Duo** possrep.

+A primary intended use of the **Lot** possrep is to be the idiomatic way for an external data model to represent generic high-cardinality homogeneous collections of user data.
+Fundamental examples of these are *arrays*, *sets*, *bags*, *mixes*; they are variations of generic collections of members that may or may not be ordered and may or may not have duplicates.
+When the members are all *tuples* (typically **Kit**), such **Lot** examples also include *relations* or *dictionaries*.
+A **Lot** by itself would represent an anonymous or structural type, but when wrapped with a **Duo** providing a name, it represents a nominal type.

 The intended use of the **Lot** possrep is to represent a value expression node for selecting at runtime a value of any of the other discrete homogeneous collection types where their member values or